North Cornwall · PL29

 Why Port Isaac is its own job.

-Conservation Area covers the entire historic harbour; AONB and Heritage Coast across the parish.
+The planning backdrop in North Cornwall is real, not abstract: conservation Area covers the entire historic harbour; AONB and Heritage Coast across the parish.
 Access for construction is famously difficult — narrow lanes, steep grades, no on-street parking.
 For new build specifically, parts of Port Isaac sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Port Isaac drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Port Isaac project as a PL29-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the PL29 parish brief as the design brief and the Port Isaac application has somewhere to land.
+Whether the project is on fishermen's cottages on Squeezy Belly Alley and around the harbour in the centre or further out toward Polzeath, the new build response is locally tuned.

 Planning note